ps2/rileylink/firmware/Readme.md

 For the ble113, you should install the firmware in the ble113_rfspy subdirectory.
 Using the BLE Update tool (details below).

-1. Install the Bluetooth Firmware Update tool and drivers as per the "Prerequisites" section below.
+1. Install the Bluetooth Firmware Update and the Bluetooth SDK tools as per the "Prerequisites" section below.
 2. Install SmartRF Studio as below, so that you have USB drivers for the CC-Debugger.
 3. Go to https://github.com/ps2/rileylink and click the "Clone or download" option.
 4. Select "Download ZIP"